bee-queue/bee-queue/README.md

 Bee-Queue automatically calls this method once when a worker begins processing, so it will check once if a worker process restarts.
 You should also make your own call with an interval parameter to make the check happen repeatedly over time; see [Under the hood](#under-the-hood) for an explanation why.

-The maximum delay from when a job stalls until it will be retried is roughly `stallInterval` + `interval`, so to minimize that delay without calling `checkStalledJobs` unnecessarily often, set `interval` to be the same or a bit shorter than `stallInterval`.
+The maximum delay from when a job stalls until it will be retried is roughly `stallInterval + interval`, so to minimize that delay without calling `checkStalledJobs` unnecessarily often, set `interval` to be the same or a bit shorter than `stallInterval`.
 A good system-wide average frequency for the check is every 0.5-10 seconds, depending on how time-sensitive your jobs are in case of failure.
+Larger deployments, or deployments where processing has higher CPU variance, may need even higher intervals.

 Note that for calls that specify an interval, you must provide a callback if you want results from each subsequent check - the returned `Promise` can and will only resolve for the first check.
 If and only if you specify an `interval` and no `cb`, then errors encountered after the first check will be emitted as `error` events.